 Rabbits are small rodent-like mammals called Lagamorphs are found either natively or introduced on all continents and many small islands around the world.
 Children often refer to them affectionately as “bunnies”.
 The lagamorph family includes all rabbits including cottontails, and the closely related hare.

-Hares are very similar to rabbits in appearance, but one main difference means rabbits can domesticated and kept as pets, whilst hares cannot.
+Hares are very similar to rabbits in appearance, but one main difference means rabbits can be domesticated and kept as pets, whilst hares cannot.
 Rabbits are born blind, furless and helpless and rely completely on their parents for all aspect of their wellbeing, whereas hares are born with their eyes open, with fur, and are able to care for themselves to a degree shortly after birth.
-This self sufficiency of hares prevents them being domesticated.
+This self-sufficiency of hares prevents them from being domesticated.

 Rabbits are many things to many people.
 Pet, pest, food source…. at Mypets we are only interested in dealing with the first variety!

 Male and female rabbits

 As with deer, the male rabbit is referred to as a buck whilst the female is called a doe(Editor – no they don’t grow antlers :)) A baby rabbit is called a kit, multiple babies are called kittens.

 Rabbit Size and weight